auturgy/Mavpixel/README.md

 ##Half duplex connection

 The disadvantage of a half-duplex connection is being unable to configure Mavpixel through Mavlink.
-The advantage is being able to piggyback off another telemetry connection, for instance a SiK radio, and not require a dedicated serial port.
+The big advantage is being able to piggyback off another telemetry connection, for instance a SiK radio, and not require a dedicated serial port.

 With a half-duplex connection the TxD line from the Mavpixel to the flight controller is left out. `SRx` settings on the flight controller will then need to be set manually to `SRx_EXT_STAT = 2`, `SRx_EXTRA_2 = 5`, and `SRx_RC_CHAN = 5` or Mavpixel will not react if a ground station is not connected.